Defining

 What is restorative and transformative justice?

-Restorative and Transformative Justice are relational approaches to harm.
-They are philosophies and frameworks for preventing and addressing violence that acknowledge and address the needs of those who have been harmed and prioritize accountability, healing, and repair.
+Restorative and Transformative Justice are approaches to harm, with roots and practices in Indigenous and relational cultures.
+They are accountability processes, philosophies, and frameworks for preventing and repairing harm that acknowledge and respond to the needs of those who have been harmed.

-Through intentional, facilitated justice processes, those who have been harmed, those who have caused harm, and additional community members come together to address and repair the impacts and root causes of violence.
+Through intentional, facilitated justice processes, those who have been harmed, those who have caused harm, and, at times, additional community members come together to prioritize accountability and healing and address and repair the impacts and root causes of violence.

 why?